smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 **Upkeeps life-cycle management**

-The regsitry sync the active upkeeps and corresponding config onchain with node’s local state.
+The regsitry sync the active upkeeps and corresponding config onchain with node’s local state that is saved in memory.

 It does so by listening to the relevant events on chain for the following:
-- Upkeep registration/cancellation
+- Upkeep registration/cancellation/migration
 - Upkeep pause/unpause
 - Upkeep config changes

-Periodically (~10min) does a full sync of all upkeeps onchain state so that any potential missed / reorged logs are accounted for.
+Periodically (~10min) does a full sync of all upkeeps onchain state so that any potential missed / reorged state logs are accounted for.

+The registry calls the log event provider in case some log filter needs to be updated, upon registration / cancellation / config changes of an upkeep.
+Upon startup, all upkeeps are synced from chain and the log event provider is called to update the log filters.

 **Check upkeeps**